Legendrian torus knots in lens spaces: Topological torus knots in lens spaces

-Let $\k$ curve on the Heegaard torus $\partial V_2$ be a curve wraps $a$ times in the meridional direction and $b$ times in the longitudinal direction on $\partial V_2$.
-If $a$ and $b$ are relatively prime then $\k$ curve is a knot, in this case $\k$ is called a \emph{$(a, b)$-torus knot} in the Lens space $\l$.
+By Theorem 1 of \cite{Bon}, one can fix the Heegaard torus up to isotopy in a lens space.
+This allows us to define torus knots on the Heegaard torus $\partial V_2$.
+For relatively prime integers $a$, $b$, an oriented simple closed curve $\k$ that wraps $a$ times in the meridional direction and $b$ times in the longitudinal direction on $\partial V_2$ is called an \emph{$(a, b)$--torus knot} in the lens space $\l$.
+For a knot $\k$ of order $r$ in $\l$, $p \mid rb$ and $\k$ is null-homologous if and only if $p \mid b$.